nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 Please note though that the execution will still start again from the first instruction, so the algorithm still needs to be written to take this into account.

 It could be possible in future to implement the library to start from the exact instruction where the limit was hit, but this would mean marshalling each and every declared remote variable out and then back in, which could be costly.
-Thus why It currently only does it for ones marked as `static`.
+This is why it currently only does it for ones marked as `static`.

 Also, currently it is impossible to mark arrays as `static`, as arrays cannot be initialized with a value in the low-level remote operations framework.
 Again, in future the library could be extended to support this, but it would involve having to marshal out all items, and marshal them back in, appending them to the array one at a time, which would also be costly.